withastro/astro/GOVERNANCE.md

 A Core member is recognized for contributing a significant amount of their time and energy to the project through issues, pull requests, bug fixes, implementing advanced enhancements/features, and is activly posting on Discord.

 Not every contributor will reach this level, and that's okay!
-L2 Maintainers still have significant responsibility and privileges as is within our community.
+L2 Maintainers still have significant responsibility and privileges within our community.

 #### Privileges